bibanon/android-development-codex/E970-Miscellaneous-Mods.md

 2. Reboot into recovery
 3. Clear Cache/Dalvik Cache (Just to be safe...)
 4. Install Camera Mod
-5. Clear Cache/Dalvik Cache (Just to be safe...)
-6. Reboot, and the camera mod will be installed.
+5. Reboot, and the camera mod will be installed.

 ### Changing Menu button into a Recent Apps button